• THE METAVERSE: All Around Us

 • PODCASTS

 There are countless podcasts and episodes out there, most of which are trying to answer the question "what is the Metaverse?"
 Many people are still trying to understand cryptocurrencies, which is why I included the Business Wars series.
 It creates a great primer.
+The rest could be listened to every week, giving you an extended understanding of the space.

 Crypto Wars